jhchou/medianeffect/README.md

 ## Example usage

-A package vignette provides a detailed example of most functionality and includessome technical background.
+A package vignette provides a detailed example of most functionality and includes some technical background.

 ```r
 # View package vignette